dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

                 ├── tags.html
                 └── twitter.html

+Yes, I'm going to explain what all those are for.

 Metadata & Microdata
 ======================

+Blueprint has extensive support for rich meta and microdata.
 Metadata like ``title`` and ``description`` have always been important for your site's appearance in search results and for SEO generally - so the blueprint theme is very careful to provide complete support for all the traditional metadata - plus a few newer ones like favicons for phones & tablets.

-Microdata is becoming more and more important and is increasingly being used by large services like Twitter, Google+ and, crucially, Google Search.
+In addition, Microdata is becoming more and more important and is increasingly being used by large services like Twitter, Google+ and, crucially, Google Search.
 Marking up your content with mircodata is a simple and unobtrusive way of adding machine readable metadata to your content - giving you an advantage when your content appears on services that can use this data.

 The blueprint theme fully supports the following microdata: